 Propagation of the Arrowhead Plant

-As already mentioned, arrowhead plants can be propagated by stem cuttings.
-The more roots these stem cuttings already have, the faster will the propagation process by and the chance of success are higher.
+The more roots these stem cuttings already have, the faster the propagation process will be, and the chance of success will be higher.

 Arrowhead plant: Propagation from stem cuttings